How to Prepare/Train for Climbing in Nepal Below 7000m?

 - We register your travel program with the relevant administrators for further security and traceability.

 Climbing peaks below 7000m may sound less challenging in Nepal, where eight of the world’s top 10 highest peaks await you; however, they present a real deal of challenge that tests you physically and mentally.
-In such situations, being partnered with an authentic and experienced agency like Everest Thrill helps you stay safe and guided in each step.
-Here are the benefits of being with us:

 - Professional Guides: Our certified and highly experienced guides ensure your safety, the right pace, and smart decisions in the mountains.
 Many of them have climbed these peaks dozens of times.